 Tip: There’s a pretty view point if you round the corner of the red building in the photo above and head up the stair cases.
 You will find a cliff side that you can walk out on and take photos of the town and have great views of the ocean!

-I hope this guide helps and you get a chance to visit Cinque Terre.
-I can’t recommend a trip here enough and it was definitely a highlight of my trip!
+I hope this guide helps plan and amazing day trip to discover the charming towns of Cinque Terre!
+I can’t recommend a trip here enough and it was definitely a highlight of my time in Italy!